JukkaNieminen/CertCheker/README.md

 # Dependencies
-* pyopenssl is needed for SSL
+* urllib and json libraries are needed for this application